Let’s talk education.

 The Escape Artist went to Eton, the school that has educated more Prime Ministers and heads of state than any other school in Britain.

-And, when I say I went there, I mean I went there once.
-Out of term time, the school is open to visitors so The Escape Artist paid a few quid to take a look around.
+And, when I say I went there, I mean that outside term time, the school is open to visitors so The Escape Artist paid a few quid to take a look around.

 I was curious to see whether I could learn anything from the school without paying £37,000 per child, per year (£70k pre tax income for higher rate taxpayers) to send my 3 kids there?